-During the fiscal year under review, given positive trends of circular flows of income and expenditure, the Japanese economy expanded moderately with the effect of the economic measures by the Japanese government.
-The financial environment remained substantially saturated with real long-term interest rates, which is a result of subtracting the anticipated medium- to long-term inflation rate from long-term interest rates, staying negative.
+Despite persistent uncertainty about the future of consumer spending, the Japanese economy expanded moderately given the positive out-turn of the circulation of income and expenditures from the effect of economic measures by the Japanese government.
+The financial environment remained substantially saturated with the anticipated inflation rate staying at the same level and real long-term interest rates-long-term interest rates minus the anticipated medium- to long-term inflation rate-staying negative.

-Business developments and outcomes for the fiscal year under review
+Business developments and outcomes

-(1) ATM services
+- (1) Domestic business segment - ATM platform business

-During fiscal 2017, Seven Bank aggressively promoted the installation of ATMs within and outside the Group to enhance the convenience for customers.

-Also during fiscal 2017, to further expand the number of our ATM users, we aggressively promoted new partnerships with fund transfer businesses other than just financial institutions as a new business category and launched new ATM uses: the SoftBank card in August 2017, LINE Pay in October 2017 and JCB PREMO in March 2018.
-As a result of such efforts, as of March 31, 2018, we had partnered with 124 banks, 258 shinkin banks, 127 credit cooperatives, 13 labor banks, JA Bank, JF Marine Bank, Shoko Chukin Bank, 11 securities companies, 8 life insurance companies and 56 other financial institutions, totaling 600 businesses.
+During the consolidated fiscal year under review, Bank's group continued to promote aggressively the installation of ATMs within and outside the Group to enhance the convenience for customers.
+Also, during the consolidated fiscal 2018, to further expand the number of our ATM users, we aggressively promoted new partnerships with fund transfer businesses other than just financial institutions as a new business category.
+Moreover, in May 2018, the Bank started ATM pick-up (cash receiving services) that allow customers to receive cash without a bank account.
+In October 2018, it started handling a top-up service for electronic money to transportation IC cards and the Rakuten Edy rechargeable smart card.
+As a result of such efforts, as of March 31, 2019, we had partnered with 124 banks, 257 shinkin banks, 127 credit cooperatives, 13 labor banks, JA Bank, JF Marine Bank, Shoko Chukin Bank, 11 securities companies, 7 life insurance companies and 73 other financial institutions, totaling 615 businesses.\ each facility for transportation, logistics and tourism.
+Moreover, under a commission to install ATMs from The Nanto Bank, Ltd., in a broad area outside Nanto Bank's branches/outlets, in March 2019 we installed five "CO-OP ATMs" simultaneously around major terminal stations in Nara and Osaka prefectures.

 Within the Group, we have installed ATMs along with new 7-Eleven store openings and steadily increased the number of ATMs installed.
-As for operations outside the Group, to address customer needs, we continued to promote the installation of ATMs inside each facility for transportation, logistics and tourism.
+As for operations outside the Group, to address customer needs, we continued to promote aggressively the installation of ATMs inside

-As a result of such initiatives, the number of our ATMs installed reached 24,392 (up 4.3% compared with the end of March 2017).
-The average daily transactions per ATM were 94.1 (down 1.4% year over year), and a total of 815 million transactions were recorded (up 2.3% year over year).
+As a result of such initiatives, the number of our ATMs installed reached 25,152 (up 3.1% compared with the end of March 2018).
+The average daily transactions per ATM during the consolidated fiscal year under review were 92.3 (down 1.9% year over year), and a total of 829 million transactions were recorded (up 1.8% year over year).